-What pain and symptoms are associated with the tibialis anterior muscle?
+What are the pain and symptoms associated with the tibialis anterior muscle?

 - Pain in the big toe

 - Pain in the front of the ankle going up the front of the shin

 - Walking makes pain in the toe, ankle and shin worse

 - Occasionally there will be swelling of the shin bone